 Lamu Old Town

-Watch Day at Lamu Old Town consisted of a week of events to increase awareness of, and encourage the protection of the invaluable sites throughout the town.
-Activities included site clean-ups, an exhibition, treasure hunt, traditional entertainment, and a youth conservation forum.
+Watch Day at Lamu Old Town, held in April 2014, consisted of a week-long series of events designed to increase awareness of the invaluable sites throughout the town and advocate for their protection.
+Activities included site clean-ups, an exhibition, a treasure hunt, traditional entertainment, and a youth conservation forum.